-- Franchise Business Security for Kentucky Businesses - May 23, 2023
+- Security Systems for Kentucky Churches and Religious Campuses - November 13, 2023

 Not surprisingly, thermal camera systems spiked in popularity during the pandemic.
 One statistic shows that sales of these heat detecting cameras grew by 175% starting in 2020.

 From retail stores, to government facilities, to healthcare sites, many types of establishments were using HIPAA compliant thermal sensor cameras as fever detection systems throughout COVID.
 Now, thermal camera systems remain useful for a variety of other applications.
 Some of them are explained here.

 Because thermal cameras are designed to detect human body temperatures, fire departments often use them to see through blinding smoke.
 A thermal sensor camera is a powerful tool to locate people in burning buildings and localizing fire hotspots.
 They have also been widely used in search and rescue operations.

 The heat detection capability of thermal sensor cameras is also useful for law enforcement activities, such as the surveillance, location and apprehension of criminal suspects.
 They can even be helpful in crime scene investigation.

 Professional technicians in many fields find thermal camera systems useful.
 As electricians perform maintenance on power lines, thermal sensor cameras can pinpoint overheating joints and parts that could lead to widespread power failures.

 Thermographic imaging can also help building techs to spot heat leaks in insulation as they do work on heating and cooling systems.
 To this end, thermal sensor cameras can be great tools for improving energy efficiency in a building.